ArunHub/Q-A/js.md

 console.log(rr,'rr');
 console.log(rr1,'rr1');

-Here rr and rr1 have prototype ddd how ?
+Both rr and rr1 'ddd' property how ?
-Answer: Object create do attach the object as prototype to newly created one.

-dont create closures as it creates in memory leak because of non deletion of old reference
+Answer: Since we attached DD prototype to rr1.
+DDD can be accessible through prototype chain.

+Private proerty/method for the customer alone var Customer = (function (id, name){
+    this.id = id;
+    this.name = name;

+    var firstfn = function(){
+        console.log()
+    }

+    return {
+        id: this.id,
+        name: this.name,
+        firstfn: firstfn
+    }
+})()

-when large response data comes while browser has so many browser tabs, then we can implement increasing heap size for our application
+What we can do when large response data comes from network api response while browser has so many browser tabs?
+- then we can implement increasing heap size for our application/particular tab

-and also can get large response data using observable than promise since it returns whole data and may get delay.
+- and also can get large response data using observable than promise since it returns whole data and may get delay.
 Using  observable, can implement pagination and load streams of 100 chunk data in background and make browser smoother

  1. name the primitive data types Is function is a datatype